Prag8855/aab/content/guides/questions-about-berlin.md

 - **[Lawyers](/guides/english-speaking-lawyers-berlin)**
     Use my [list of English-speaking lawyers in Berlin](/guides/english-speaking-lawyers-berlin).
 If you have [legal insurance](/glossary/Rechtsschutzversicherung), they can help you find a lawyer.
 Your legal insurance covers the cost of talking to a lawyer.
 They might have a legal hotline that you can call for free.
+    - **Business and immigration lawyer hotline** - [0900 1 5293 6611](tel:0900152936611)
+        Use this number to ask quick legal questions.
+You will talk to Alexander von Engelhardt, a business and immigration lawyer in Berlin.
+It costs 2€ per minute.
 - **Tenant associations** (*[[Mieterverein]]*)
     A *Mieterverein* protects tenants from landlords.
 When you are a member of a *Mieterverein*, you can get help from their lawyers.
 They can check your lease, help you with a bad landlord, get your rent reduced, and help you sublet an apartment.
 The membership costs 40€ to 100€ per year.[^1] If you have a low income, it can be cheaper.[^2] Some unions have a waiting period before they help you, and some don't.[^3] If you don't speak German, [Berliner Mieterverein](https://www.berliner-mieterverein.de/sprachen/englisch.htm) can help you in English and in other languages.
 - **Legaltech** (*Rechtsdienstleister*)